Valdes-Tresanco-MS/gmx_MMPBSA/README.md

   -eo FILE              CSV-format output of all energy terms for every frame in every calculation.
 File name forced to
                          end in [.csv].
 This file is only written when specified on the command-line. (default: None) -deo FILE             CSV-format output of all energy terms for each printed residue in decomposition calculations.
                          File name forced to end in [.csv].
-This file is only written when specified on the command-line.
-                         (default: None)
-  -gui                  Open GUI plotting app when all calculations are finished (default: True)
+This file is only written when specified on the command-line. (default: None) -gui                  Open GUI plotting app when all calculations are finished (default: True) -s                    Perform stability calculation.

-Options:
-  These options specify explicit calculation type and forcefield to prepare the Amber topologies

-  -s                    Perform stability calculation.
 Only the complex parameters are required.
-If ligand is non-Protein
-                         (small molecule) type, then ligand *.mol2 file is required.
+If ligand is non-Protein (small molecule) type, then ligand *.mol2 file is required.
 In any other case receptor and ligand parameters will be ignored.
 See description bellow (default: False)

 Complex:
   Complex files and info that are needed to perform the calculation.
 If the receptor and / or the ligand are not